-REDSTONE ARSENAL, Alabama – Members of the U.S. Army Space and Missile Defense Command came together during USASMDC’s Prayer Breakfast at the Summit of Redstone Arsenal, Alabama, July 29.
+REDSTONE ARSENAL, Alabama – The U.S. Army Space and Missile Defense Command’s chief technology officer stressed the importance of prayer for the nation, the U.S. Army and the command during a Prayer Breakfast at the Summit of Redstone Arsenal, Nov.
+16.

 Frederick said the command is hosting the prayer breakfast for several reasons, and he believes when a prayer breakfast is conducted in a unit, Soldiers and civilians, consciously or unconsciously, feel the command cares about their spiritual health.

 “We have prayer breakfasts for several reasons: to help build spiritual resiliency; to build a sense of team fellowship outside of the work environment; and to highlight our command’s priority in nurturing our spiritual nature,” Frederick said.
 “I believe the prayer breakfast was very successful.
 We had more than 50 in attendance and I think this is a very good due to the number of folks still teleworking.”

 He added that the purpose of the prayer breakfast is to remind participants that they live in a free country where they can publicly practice freedom of religion.

 “I am always grateful for SMDC Soldiers’ and civilians’ support for their chaplain and chaplain programs,” Frederick said.
 “We are blessed to have SMDC leaders who not only support, but can speak on the subject of spirituality and their own spiritual journey.”